DavidWells/davidwells.io-v1/content/blog/2016-05-02-react-the-ui-library-renders-everywhere.md

 **Awesome man!**

-Check out some [open source react native projects](https://react.rocks/tag/ReactNative) for how they handle this.
+Check out some [open source react-native projects](https://react.rocks/tag/ReactNative) for how they handle this.

 # Did I miss any bridges?

-If you know of any other React bridges, let me know in the comments below and I can add them to the list.
+If you know of any other React bridges, let me know in the comments below, and I can add them to the list.

 Happy coding!